 Maybe it’s retiring early maybe it’s just having those options and they say OK we’re ready to go ahead and knock this out.
 But we don’t know where to start.

 I have five books that I think are absolutely crucial to you two started.
 Four are already out and one will be released in a few weeks.

 I’ve read this years ago and it was one of those first books that set me on the path of deciding to do something different with my money.
-I was saving a lot or was investing a little but I had no real plan.
+I was saving some and investing a little but I had no real plan.

-I thought Your Money, Your Life was fantastic because it takes you to where you are now and helps you establish what are your real priorities what do you value.
+I thought Your Money or Your Life was fantastic because it takes you to where you are now and helps you establish what are your real priorities and what you truly value.

 It then goes into how can you get started with your finances to move it in that direction.